 4. Replace Malapascua with Bohol

-If you can’t imagine a trip to the Philippines without seeing the famous Chocolate Hills or diving in Balicasag, you can swap Malapascua for Bohol.
-In the Bohol Guide you’ll find all the information to plan this part of the trip.
-To see the connections, read How to get from Siargao to Bohol.
-To go from Bohol to Coron, you can return to Cebu by boat and fly directly to Coron—it’s straightforward.
+If you can’t imagine a trip to the Philippines without visiting the famous Chocolate Hills or diving in Balicasag, you can swap Malapascua for Bohol.
+In our Bohol Guide you’ll find all the information to plan this part of the trip.
+To check the transport options, read How to get from Siargao to Bohol.
+To get from Bohol to Coron, you can return to Cebu by boat and fly directly to Coron—it’s pretty straightforward.

 The Chocolate Hills in Bohol